Bierocks are a yeast dough pastry sandwich filled with meat and cabbage.

 Since I don’t have a thermometer I just warm the milk, water, and butter over medium heat until the butter is almost melted.
 I then take it off the burner and let it sit for just a few minutes, maybe 2 or 3.

 The butter melts the rest of the way.
 I have never had any problems with my yeast not being activated or being “killed” with water that is too hot.

 Working with dough can sometimes be intimidating, but the more you do it the better you will get at it.

 When shaping the Bierocks I work the dough a little by stretching it and shaping it before I fill it and close it up.
-I have found the round shape a little easier than the square shape to form.
+In my experience the round shape a little easier than the square shape to form.

 I used two different kinds of cheese and that is why I made them different shapes, so we would know which was which.